The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/pride-history-quiz.md

         Johnson, a Black transgender woman, has become an icon for Pride.

-        <b>True or False:</b> Marsha P. Johnson threw the first brick at the
+        True or False: Marsha P. Johnson threw the first brick at the Stonewall Uprising.
-        Stonewall Uprising.
     - answers:
         answerimage: ''
         correctanswer: